-- .1 General - .1 Establish the quantity and quality of water required with the regional health authority.
-Where demand is low and a reliable commercial source is available, high quality water should be purchased rather than providing in house equipment. - .2 Consider central systems for high demand requirements only. - .3 Recirculate central systems with a minimum velocity of 1.3 m/s. - .4 Recirculate all branches and minimize dead end piping to less than six times the pipe diameter. - .5 Select suitable equipment, piping and valve materials to ensure maintenance of water quality is not degraded. - .2 Reverse Osmosis Water - .1 Provide prefiltered and softened feed water at 25°C to optimize equipment sizing.
+- .1 Establish the quantity and quality of water required with the health facility.
+Where demand is low and a reliable commercial source is available, high quality water should be purchased rather than providing in house equipment. - .2 Consider central systems for high demand requirements only. - .3 Recirculate central systems with a minimum velocity of 1.5 m/s. - .4 Recirculate all branches and minimize dead end piping to less than six times the pipe diameter. - .5 Select suitable equipment, piping and valve materials to ensure maintenance of water quality is not degraded.

+.2 Reverse Osmosis Water

+.1 Provide prefiltered and softened feed water at 25°C to optimize equipment sizing.